AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/tabs/api-reference.md

 #### Swift

 Error details received from Edge response along with [AEPError](../../../home/base/mobile-core/tabs/api-reference/#aeperror) object returned with values:
-* AEPError.callbackTimeout - returned when request timeout without any response
+* _AEPError.callbackTimeout_ is returned when request timeout without any response.
-* AEPError.serverErrors - returned for HTTP Status 500
+* _AEPError.serverErrors_ is returned for HTTP Status 500.
-* AEPError.invalidRequest - returned for HTTP Status 400 - 499 (except 408 and 429)
+* _AEPError.invalidRequest_ is returned for HTTP Status 400 - 499 (except 408 and 429).

 ```swift